-The Disabled Parenting Project (DPP) hosted two Mother's Day Twitter Chats.
+The Disabled Parenting Project (DPP) has hosted two Mother's Day Twitter Chats.
 In 2016, 152 people participated and there were 900 tweets.
 In 2017, 83 people participated and there were 377 tweets.
-Each Twitter Chat lasted an hour and revealed many key themes.
-Among the important discussions was a dialogue about barriers and facilitators to motherhood with a disability.
-The following are the key themes and example quotes.
+Each Twitter Chat lasted an hour.
+One of the important topics people discussed was things that make being a mother with a disability easier or harder.